jundalisay/superb/content/en/research/poincare/physics/chapter-11.md

-CHAPTER 11: THE FUTURE OF PHYSICS
+---
+heading: Chapter 11
+title: The Future Of Physics
+weight: 60
+description: It would be exceedingly rash and presumptuous to predict the future of physics
+image: "/covers/physics.jpg"
+author: "Lucien Poincare"
+---

-It would doubtless be exceedingly rash, and certainly very presumptuous, to seek to predict the future which may be reserved for physics.
+It would be exceedingly rash and presumptuous to predict the future of physics.

 The rôle of prophet is not a scientific one, and the most firmly established previsions of to-day may be overthrown by the reality of to-morrow.

 Nevertheless, the physicist does not shun an extrapolation of some little scope when it is not too far from the realms of experiment; the knowledge of the evolution accomplished of late years authorises a few suppositions as to the direction in which progress may continue.